 Similar to live football itself, there is no better way to watch the shows discussed than on a wall-mounted TV which as well as improving the experience also helps to prevent eye and neck strain, as well as tidying up your TV area.
-Wall mounting services are available here.
+Check out some great wall mounting services.
 Now is the perfect time to get your TV area sorted in time for the next football season.

 Sunderland ‘Til I Die

 Sunderland ‘Til I Die followed Sunderland A.F.C. from the inside as a ‘fly on the wall’ documentary during the 2017/18 season during which the club played in the English Championship after being relegated from the Premier League the season before.
 The series documents all events surrounding the club.
 Following the first season, a second was released which followed the 2018/19 season.
 With 14 episodes across 2 seasons, it is the perfect show to keep you entertained.
 Not only will it give you a football fix, but it is genuinely entertaining and you will likely find yourself emotionally attached hoping for certain outcomes during the show.

 From the directors of Downton Abbey, The English Game is a historical miniseries which looks at football in the 1870s as a sport for the wealthy before a revolution against the FA rules which aims to change the sport forever through a working-class team.
 Whilst the historical accuracy of the show has a few inconsistencies, it highlights how football has never stood still.
 It is certainly one of the most unique football shows on Netflix.